CEO-Vision/gofast/docs/en/doc-gofast-community-install.rst

 –Step 2: Start the instance on your VirtualMachine (VMWare, HyperV, ...)

-–Step 3: Assign an IP address on the Virtual Machine:

- For you information ``login : root`` ``password : @C0mmunity!`` (with a 0 not O)
+Caution!

+GoFAST is an Enterprise Grade platform and needs a server (mini 2vcpu,4GB RAM,SSD if possible).
+The use of a Desktop PC with VirtualBox is not recommanded and it is possible to get timeouts at the first access and at the end of the configuration.
+A simple page refresh should solve this.

+–Step 3: Login in the VM and launch ``netui`` to configure the network (fix IP address, gateway, ...)

 ..
+NOTE::  To login in SSH to the VM :  ``login : root`` ``password : @C0mmunity!`` (with a 0 not O)

+..
 WARNING::
    Change immediately your root password

 –Step 4: Enter ``https://your_ip_address`` and configure the platform

--Step 5: To access the platform via an FQDN, please configure your DNS or /etc/hosts file
+-Step 5: To access the platform via an FQDN, please configure your DNS or ``hosts`` file

 Configuration
 -------------